dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

  - Get the elapsed running time for individual tests [Part 2]

-This methodology is aimed at getting your tests up and running quickly, so think of it as a **starting point** (I encourage you to do your own research once you find its limitations).
+This should get your tests up and running quickly, so think of it as a **starting point** (I encourage you to do your own research once you find its limitations).

 ---
 ##Folder Structure